What to expect when you’re having a colonoscopy

 Webinars for health professionals

-The Commission is conducting a number of educational webinars to promote the use of the Colonoscopy Clinical Care Standard and highlight resources developed by the Commission to help with its implementation.
+The Commission has conducted a number of educational webinars to promote the use of the Colonoscopy Clinical Care Standard and highlight resources developed by the Commission to help with its implementation.
 Find out more about the webinars.

 The Colonoscopy Clinical Care Standard